rlancaste/kstars-on-osx-craft/README.md

 	# Note that you can also use any combination of these options.
 ```

-	After the script finishes, whichever method you chose, you should have built a kstars app that can actually be used.
+	After the script finishes, with whichever options you chose, you should have built a kstars app that can actually be used.
 	If you chose the dmg option, you can now distribute the app and/or dmg to other people freely.
 	The dmg has associated md5 and sha256 files for download verification.
+	It will be located in the ~/AstroRoot/craft-shortcuts/KDE folder.

 ### Running the fixLibraries.sh Script